 Attendees have the option of transport to Cowra Japanese Garden and Cultural Centre by shuttle bus leaving from Cowra Services Club at 5.15pm (see booking form).

-In addition, delegates can select to attend one of three organised tours on the Saturday afternoon.
+In addition, delegates can select to attend one of two organised tours on the Saturday afternoon.
 (Please note: To attend a tour you must be an attendee of the conference).

 Click here for information on the images above.

 The 2017 RAHS Conference will be held at Cowra Services Club – 101 Brisbane St, Cowra NSW.

 Click here to submit an online enquiry to Cowra Services Club.

 For conference attendees travelling by car, Cowra Services Club has ample parking available on site.
 There is also parking available in close proximity to the venue.
 For those intending to travel by public transport visit the Transport NSW TrainLink or Transport for NSW websites for details.

 Cowra Services Club Motel offers various accommodation options.
 The following websites may also be of assistance: wotif.com, trivago.com.au, stayz.com.au, booking.com and lastminute.com.au.
 Accommodation information is also available on the Cowra Tourism website.
 The Sovereign Inn in Cowra has offered conference attendees a special accommodation offer.
 Visit the Sovereign Inn website and download the flyer.
 Please note: The RAHS makes no specific recommendations and conference attendees are responsible for making accommodation bookings to meet personal requirements.